-The Hartford earns the top spot for salon insurance companies because of its strong financial rating and its ability to tailor coverage to your unique operations.
-In addition to bundling property and general liability coverage, The Hartford’s business owner’s policy (BOP) has five optional endorsements salon owners can use to increase their protection, including coverage for professional errors, data breaches, and loss income due to off-premises utility services.
+The Hartford earns the top spot for salon insurance companies because of its strong financial rating and its ability to tailor a plethora of coverages to your unique operations including home-based businesses.
+In addition to bundling property and general liability coverage, The Hartford’s BOP has five optional endorsements salon owners can use to increase their protection, including coverage for professional errors, data breaches, and loss of income due to off-premises utility services.

 - Workers’ compensation

-Beauty & Bodywork Insurance: Best for Cheap Liability Insurance
+Beauty & Bodywork Insurance: Best for Cheap Liability and Property Insurance

-Beauty & Bodywork Insurance specializes in salon insurance, offering a professional and general liability package that includes property insurance with inland marine coverage.
-The aggregate coverage limit is set at a combined $3 million for professional and general liability coverage and $2,000 for business property and inland marine.
-There isn’t much flexibility in Beauty & Bodywork’s coverage, but it does offer a couple of endorsements for:
+Beauty & Bodywork Insurance specializes in salon insurance, offering a professional and general liability package that includes optional property insurance with inland marine coverage.
+The coverage limits are $2 million per occurrence and $3 million aggregate for professional and general liability coverage as well as $2,000 for business property and inland marine.
+There isn’t much flexibility in Beauty & Bodywork’s coverage, but it does offer a couple of endorsements for the following: